gcgarner/IOTstack/README.md

 Docker allowes you to map folders inside your containers to folders on the disk.
 This is done with "volume" key.
 There are two types of volumes.
 Any modification to the container reflects in the volume.

 ## Updating the images
-If a new version of a container it is simple to update it. use the  `docker-compose down` command to stop the stack
+If a new version of a container image is available on docker hub it can be updated by a pull command.

+Use the `docker-compose down` command to stop the stack

-pull the latest version from docker hub with one of the following command
+Pull the latest version from docker hub with one of the following command

-`docker-compose pull` or the script `./update.sh`
+`docker-compose pull` or the script `./scritps/update.sh`

 ## Node-RED error after modifications to setup files
 The Node-RED image differs from the rest of the images in this project.
 It uses the "build" key.
 It uses a dockerfile for the setup to inject the nodes for preinstallation.
 If you get an error for Node-RED run `docker-compose build` then `docker-compose up -d`